Mastro 👨🍳 Docs

 Copied!

-And perhaps install the Claude Chrome extension.
+And if you’re not using Chrome for anything important (that you wouldn’t be comfortable sharing with Anthropic), you can install the Claude Chrome extension.
 Then you can tell it for example:

 @browser go to localhost:8000 and check for discrepancies